salartaeb/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+E-commerce application built using Ruby on Rails.

 ## User Section